Windlestone Hall: People associated with the house

 On the death of the fifth Baronet in 1844, the estate and Baronetcy passed to his first cousin once removed, Sir William Eden, who was already the fourth Eden of Maryland Baronet.
 He was High Sheriff of Durham in 1848.

 The house was the birthplace in 1897 of Anthony Eden, the younger son of the sixth baronet; Eden entered parliament as a Conservative Party Member of Parliament in 1923, later serving as a cabinet minister before serving as Prime Minister from 1955 to 1957.
-Eden's brother Timothy inherited the baronetcy and the estate on the death of their father in 1915, and sold the Hall (along with 4,500 acres, a London property at Hyde Park Gardens and the village of Rushyford) in 1936 to John Todd of Northallerton.
+Eden's brother Timothy inherited the baronetcies and the estate on the death of their father in 1915, and sold the Hall (along with 4,500 acres, a London property at Hyde Park Gardens and the village of Rushyford) in 1936 to John Todd of Northallerton.
 By that time, the Hall had been leased for three years to the Wayfarers' Benevolent Fund, a charity helping to train young homeless people.
 The lease still had seven years remaining at the time of the sale.

 Later history

 The house and estate were used as a prisoner of war camp during World War II, a satellite camp of Harperley POW Camp 93.
 Durham County Council acquired the Hall around 1954 and, between 1957 and 2006, it was occupied by Windlestone Hall School, a local authority residential special school.
-The school closed in 2006, and was sold for £240,000 by Durham County Council to William Davenport, a private investor, in 2011.
+The school closed in 2006, and was sold for £240,000 by Durham County Council to William Davenport in 2011.
 Durham County Council was criticised for the sale, especially when Windlestone Hall was put back on the market three years later for £2,500,000 – over ten times the previous sale price.
-Davenport, the investor, was jailed for 6 years in 2016 for using forged documents to acquire a mortgage when purchasing the house and estate, and the property was repossessed by the bank.
+Davenport was jailed for 6 years in 2016 for using forged documents to acquire a mortgage when purchasing the house and estate, and the property was repossessed by the bank.

 Windlestone Hall was listed for auction with an entry guide price of £400,000 in July 2017.
 On 17 July 2017 it was removed from the auction and marked as "sold prior to auction" to an, as yet, unknown buyer.
 The BBC later reported that the Hall had been purchased by Carlauren, a property developer, for £850,000; it intended to turn the Hall into a high-end care home and attracted £8.5m in investment through the sale of 53 residential units which investors would lease to care-home residents.
 The BBC reported in October 2019, however, that the property was "still derelict" and not operating as a care home.

 Phased construction of the 1821 Hall

-The 1821 reconstruction of the 1650s Elizabethan Hall was carried out in 4 main phases, likely around the demolition of parts of the 1650s mansion.
+The 1821 reconstruction of the 1650s Elizabethan Hall was carried out in 4 main phases, likely around the demolition of parts of the 1560s mansion.
 The picture below shows the 4 key phases: